 Dr. Miele also has a strong background in cranial neurosurgery and treats peripheral nerve conditions such as carpel tunnel syndrome.
 Dr. Miele frequently evaluates and manages sports-related head and spine injuries, and works at a national level with athletes on return to play issues.
 He is involved in the development of devices used to detect and prevent concussion and is frequently invited to speak on this subject nationally.
 He also is an independent neurosurgical consultant for the National Football League and the Pittsburgh Steelers.

-He is licensed to practice in Pennsylvania, Ohio, and West Virginia and has established clinics in Lower Burrell, Beaver Falls, Greenville, Monroeville and Wexford in Pennsylvania, and Wheeling in West Virginia.
+He is licensed to practice in Pennsylvania, Ohio, and West Virginia and has established clinics in Lower Burrell, Beaver Falls, Greenville, Monroeville, Mt.
+Morris and Wexford in Pennsylvania, and Wheeling in West Virginia.

 Community Clinic Sites: